Cross-Origin 101

 CORS

-Cross-Origin Resource Sharing (CORS) allows cross-origin access based on an allowlist; if CORS is not defined, the browser blocks JavaScript from accessing the response by default.
+Cross-Origin Resource Sharing (CORS)arrow-up-right allows cross-origin access based on an allowlist; if CORS is not defined, the browser blocks JavaScript from accessing the response by default.
 However, the request is still sent, and the response can be viewed (Figure 1).

 Figure 1: The response's content is blocked on the browser but visible otherwise.